Or is that 52, 53 or 55?

 Auckland is built on at least 50 volcanoes, making it a very interesting city to explore.
 A number of the volcanoes are very obvious as they command attention in our landscape, while many others most people are completely unaware.
 Volcanic cones such as Mt.
 Eden, One Tree Hill, Mangere Mountain, North Head, Rangitoto Island and Mt Wellington dominate our skyline.
 Many others are also worth a visit and are full of surprise.

-As a family, we have explored 47 of Auckland’s 50 volcanoes plus 2 on the ‘disputed’ list.
-Volcanologists agree on a robust list of 50 and there is further debate on another 5.
-We can conclude therefore that as at 2019, Auckland has between 50 and 55 known volcanoes.
-We will complete all 50 +3 within the next few weeks :)!
+As a family, we had an amazing adventure exploring all 50 Auckland volcanoes plus 3 that are on the ‘disputed’ list.
+Volcanologists agree on a robust list of 50 volcanoes and there is further debate on five.

 Here is a Google Map of all 50 volcanoes, so you can explore.
 Many can be found, even if just a remnant.
 Some have completely disappeared under quarrying and urban development but it is still intriguing to visit the site.’

 Download your printable pdf list of all 50 Volcanoes, including spaces to tick off each volcano as completed!